NEW SOLAR ARRAY AT BRYN DU

 By phone: contact Jay Sell at 614-884-5300 ext.
 234 (M-F from 8a.m.-5p.m.)

-Residents may opt-in to the Granville Green Electric program one of two ways.
+Granville Township residents may opt-in to the Granville Green Electric program one of two ways.
 Whichever way you choose, we recommend having your AEP account information handy.
-(See image above)

 By email: jsell@aspenenergy.com